RLL24187/MKS22X-FinalProject/README.md

 ***Friday 5/24/2019*** (AP CALC BC exam dkjgogiafhdk) <br />
 *Rachel*: <br />
+-Starting to implement a Collider class: inRadius, inContact, distanceTo <br />
+-Added an ArrayList print method, helpful to see what is in the ArrayList<Collidable>
+* Bullet trying to work on die by adding to ArrayList<Killable> (list of dead things) and removing from ArrayList<Collidable> (list of alive things)<br />
+-Changed parameters for die function, takes both killedList and collideList<br/>
+-Had an issue with repeating Bullets in move, put adding the Bullet and Monster in setup rather than draw <br />
+-Implemented polymorphism and inheritance: began using super methods <br />
+-Made the README look better<br />
 *Elizabeth*: <br />
--Fixed Stan methods so stan would die outside of the board -Created Tanky and its methods <br /> <br />
+-Fixed Stan methods so stan would die outside of the board <br />
+-Created Tanky and its methods <br /> <br />

+***Saturday 5/25/2019***<br />
+*Rachel*:<br />
+-Didn't do much today: had a wedding banquet to go to and errands to run :(<br />
+*Elizabeth*:<br />